sastels/mcount/README.md

 You can also deploy the two parts and relevant services to k8s using the files in the `manifest` directories (this is the whole point).

-The manifest files currently point to docker images in DockerHub.
+The manifest files point to my docker images in DockerHub.

 ### Setup Azure